-The Kosciuszko Institute is launching a new initiative addressed to young, ambitious and visionary students interested in strategic and interdisciplinary aspects of cybersecurity.
+The Kosciuszko Institute launched a new initiative addressed to young, ambitious and visionary students interested in strategic and interdisciplinary aspects of cybersecurity

 We warmly invite MA and PhD students to take part in the CALL FOR PAPERS on challenges in cyberspace within such domains as international relations, economy, national security, defence, etc.